-pka BathCraft, Inc.
+BathCraft, Inc. Jacuzzi Whirlpool Bath

 Bathcraft, Inc. added an additional building in 2006 across the street from their current location which was proposed to contain a new operating group (Operations Group 2 (OG02)).
-However, Operations Group 2 (OG02) changed ownership and is currently owned by Jacuzzi Whirlpool Bath.
+However, Operations Group 2 (OG02) changed ownership and became Jacuzzi Whirlpool Bath.
 Jupiter Bathware, Inc. owns BathCraft, Inc., which will only operate Operations Group 1 (OG01).